 Maternity clothes from the 1960s continued with only stylistic changes from the 1950s to match current trends.
 Smock tops and button down skirts were still worn, although they were so loose that most of them were now pull over styles.
 Peasant style or “hippie” style tops also came in vogue by the end of the ’60s.

 Pants and skirts in the ’60s were the first to feature a belly band similar to maternity pants today.
-The pants had an additional panel above the natural waist band with a draw string pull at the top.
-The pull tightened over the belly reducing pressure off the mid belly.
+The pants had an additional panel above the natural waistband with a draw string pull at the top.
+The pull tightened over the belly, reducing pressure off the mid belly.
 Skirts also had these new belly bands, which made them look even slimmer on the bottom.
-A slightly longer than trendy maternity top helped cover up these new bands.
+A slightly longer, less trendy maternity top helped cover up these new bands.

 Vintage Maternity Clothes Today